wp-kit/webpack/README.md

 To install just download this repo and place within your public folder / theme etc.

-To install you preferred framework, just use a package manager and update the references in style.css
+To install your preferred framework, just use a package manager and update the references in style.css

 ```php
 bower install foundation